COSMO-ORG/fieldextra-wiki/Planning.md

 ###### Priority high

      + [-> 13.0.0] [1w;with support of CSCS/DWD] [issue #48]
-       Intel compiler for regression suite
+       Intel compiler for regression suite (or PGI, or ...)
        > Consider also ifort OpenMP issues
      + [-> 13.0.0] [jmb/bap;3w] [issue #10]
        Consolidate regression suite